modernweb-dev/web/packages/test-runner/README.md

   // html page used to run tests testRunnerHtml?: (testRunnerImport: string, config: TestRunnerCoreConfig) => string;

+  // whether to log browsers logs to the terminal, or which log levels to display logBrowserLogs?: boolean | LogLevel[];
+  // whether to log uncaught errors to the terminal logUncaughtErrors?: boolean;
   // run test coverage
   coverage?: boolean;
   // configuration for test coverage